 Applicants for the Master of Arts in Counseling must hold a bachelor’s degree from an accredited 4-year college or university, preferably with a major in psychology or a closely related discipline and a GPA of 3.0 or higher (some exceptions may apply).

-- All candidates for admission must have had a major or minor in psychology OR satisfactorily completed the following college-level psychology courses: Introduction to Psychology, Personality Theory, and Statistics.
+- All candidates must have received a major or minor in psychology OR demonstrate evidence of a strong background in psychology that would include completion of the following such courses during an undergraduate program: Introduction to Psychology, Personality Theory, and Statistics.

 - Applicants to the MA in Counseling, School Counseling program must have satisfactorily completed two college-level courses in English (composition and literature) and two college-level courses in mathematics.

 - Deficiencies at the undergraduate level must be remediated before graduate admission is granted.

 Formal admission to the program is granted only after all admissions materials have been received and reviewed, and all standards have been met.

 To apply to the MA in Counseling program, complete the following: